RallyApps/rally-app-builder/README.md

 * Run `grunt` to compile and build everything
 * Run `grunt test` to run jasmine tests
 * Run `grunt build` to build the deployable HTML file for running inside Rally
+* Run `grunt deploy` to test and deploy your app to Rally

 ## API